serhatfatih/Snake/README.md

 # Snake-Game
-snake game written in java
+a simple snake game with moving bait